JoeSz/Sticky-anything-without-cloning-it/README.md

 Main differences:
 - Working without cloning the element.
 Cloning the element consume more CPU and RAM.
 Also can be dangerous, if cloned element has a unique ID.
-- Based on load, scroll and resize events, without using setInterval.
 - Theoretically possible, to apply selector more then once.
 More below.
 - Can apply class(es) to fixed element.